luije87/documentation/api.rst

 ============== ==================================================================
 *title:         The jobs's title
-*employer_id:   System ID of the employer associated with this job
+*employer_id:   System ID of the employer associated with this job *job_type_name:  The type of job.
+Must be one of the system job types *application_method: The method a student should use to apply.
+One of handsake, external_link, offline *emloyer_id:     The ID of the employer associated with the job
+description:    Description of the job
+job_function_name: The job function name.
+Must be one of the system job functions.
+location:       The location of the job
+salary_type:    The salary type.
+Must be one of the system salary types
 ============== ==================================================================

 * Required fields